 Advances in understanding climate require arrays of ice cores with depths ranging from tens of meters to 3,000 m, and the requirements for the coring or sampling vary.
-Agile drills currently at IDP-Wisconsin need to be repaired and maintained in good working condition so that they can be used for new projects.
+Agile drills currently at IDP-Wisconsin should be continually maintained in good working condition so that they can be used for new projects.
 Clean hand augers and agile drills are needed for biological studies in glaciers.
-The Foro 3000, capable of coring up to 3,000 m, is being created from modifying the Intermediate Depth (1,500 m) drill.
-The large-diameter Blue Ice Drill for blueice areas was used successfully on Taylor Glacier, Antarctica, and elsewhere; with continued science attention to blue-ice areas as well as to large-volume sampling in general, an additional Blue Ice Drill may be useful.
+The Foro 3000, capable of coring up to 3,000 m, is being created from modifying the Foro 1650 (aka Intermediate Depth Drill for coring up to 1,650 m).
+The large-diameter Blue Ice Drill for blue ice areas was used successfully on Taylor Glacier, Antarctica, and elsewhere; with continued science attention to blue ice areas as well as to large-volume sampling in general, an additional Blue Ice Drill may be useful.
 Estisol-140 has replaced the IsoparK-HCFC-141b combo for use in deep drilling since HCFC-141b is no longer produced.
 While Estisol-140 had some issues in the first season of use, changes to the drill and handling procedures in the second season mitigated many of the issues.
 Table one lists characteristics for drills needed for the areas of the science outlined above.